wengio3/Election-Analysis/README.md

 The analysis of the election shows that:

 .
 There were 369,711 votes cast in the election

 .
 The candidates were

     .
 Charles Casper Stockham

     .
 Diana DeGette

      .
 Raymon Anthony Doane

 .
 The candidate results were:

    .
 Charles Casper Stockham received 23.0% of the votes and 85,213 number of votes.

    .
 Diana DeGett received 73.8% of the votes and 272,892 number of votes.

     .
 Raymon Anthony Doane received  3.1% of the votes and 11,606 number of the votes.

 .
 The winner of the election was:

-    .
-Diana DeGett received 73.8% of the votes and 272,892 number of votes.
+    .Diana DeGett received 73.8% of the votes and 272,892 number of votes.

 # Overview of Election Audit: